-- preventative treatment, such as preventative mastectomy; or - preventative screening tests; or - routine preventative examinations and check-ups; or - tests to check whether:

-- you have a medical condition when you have no symptoms; or - you have a risk of a developing a medical condition in the future; or - there is a risk of you passing on a medical condition. - tests where the result of the test wouldn't change the course of eligible treatment.
-This might be because the course of eligible treatment for your symptoms will be the same regardless of the result of the test or what medical condition has caused them; or - preventative treatment or screening tests that themselves are not conventional treatment or where they are used to direct treatment that is not eligible treatment; or - any other preventative screening or treatment to see if you have a medical condition if you do not have symptoms; or - vaccinations. - " See also section 4.13 > > Genetic tests
+- preventative treatment, such as preventative mastectomy or a YAG laser iridotomy for narrow angles in isolation; or - preventative screening tests; or - routine preventative examinations and check-ups; or - tests to check whether: - you have a medical condition when you have no symptoms; or - you have a risk of a developing a medical condition in the future; or - there is a risk of you passing on a medical condition. - tests where the result of the test wouldn't change the course of eligible treatment.
+This might be because the course of eligible treatment for your symptoms will be the same regardless of the result of the test or what medical condition has caused them; or - preventative treatment or screening tests that themselves are not conventional treatment or where they are used to direct treatment that is not eligible treatment; or

+- any other preventative screening or treatment to see if you have a medical condition if you do not have symptoms; or - vaccinations.

+" See also section 4.14 > Genetic tests

-4.25 > Reconstructive surgery
+4.26 > Reconstructive surgery